Teradata/python-driver/README.md

 * client attribute ClientSecProdGrp indicates Go crypto library version
 * Build DLL and shared library with Go 1.23.5
 * Build DLL and shared library with golang.org/x/crypto v0.32.0
+* Requires macOS 11 Big Sur or later and ends support for older versions of macOS

 `20.0.0.22` - January 6, 2025
 * Debug logging for Kerberos library dynamic loading and linking